Budget App

 Accessibility Fixes

-Build in alt text built in ASAP and ensure al touch points are 48px minimum.
+Build in alt text ASAP and ensure all touch points are 48px minimum.

 Sticker Sheet